SpaceMoreDev/Skeleton_Behavior_Detection_LSTM_ANN/README.md

 ![image](https://user-images.githubusercontent.com/60396165/183024042-be9a4ca8-ff93-4a40-98a4-3bf11e5b2b42.png)

+## Tools
+− Anaconda enviroments: is a platform for efficient developing and applying AI and machine learning models.

+− VS Code: An open-source notebook environment that enables developers to work and integrate their systems quickly.

+− Blender: is a 3d modeling and animation program that allows developers to write python addons in-program.

+− Adobe Mixamo: is an open-source animation/poses database available online by Adobe.

 ### To run the project:

-Run the Websocket.ipynb first to get data from the model to unity. you can test animation sequences by adding animations to the character's animation controller
+Run the Python scripts\Websocket\Websocket.ipynb first to get data from the model to unity. you can test animation sequences by adding animations to the character's animation controller